-One of the more enlightening ways to understand how humans come to rationalize specific beliefs about the world is by analyzing the phenomena of zero sum thinking.
-Simply put, zero sum thinking is when an individual thinks that a given situation is like a zero-sum game, where one person’s gain is another person’s loss.
+One of the more enlightening ways to think about how humans rationalize their beliefs is through the lens of zero sum thinking.
+Zero sum thinking is when an individual thinks that a given real world situation is like a zero-sum game, where one person’s gain is another person’s loss.

 The name “zero-sum” comes from the fact that when you add the total gains of the participants with the total losses the result is always zero.
 One example of a zero sum game is the simple game of Odds and Evens.
 In this game, one player is assigned odds and the other evens.
 The two players then quickly and simultaneously thrust a fist toward each other extending their finger(s) indicating one or two.
 If the sum total is 2 (1+1) or 4 (2+2), evens wins.
 If the sum total is 3 (2 +1 or 1+2), odds wins.
 The game is straightforward with a clear winner and loser.